Effects of atorvastatin on the different phases of atherogenesis

 Atorvastatin works by inhibiting an enzyme called HMG-CoA reductase, which is responsible for the production of cholesterol in the liver.
 By reducing the amount of cholesterol produced by the liver, atorvastatin effectively lowers LDL cholesterol levels in the blood.

-See also Atorvastatin 20 mg costco
+See also Atorvastatin tablet description

 Studies have shown that atorvastatin can significantly reduce LDL cholesterol levels by up to 50%.
 This reduction in LDL cholesterol has been associated with a decreased risk of cardiovascular events, such as heart attacks and strokes.
 In fact, atorvastatin has been proven to be highly effective in reducing the risk of cardiovascular events in both primary and secondary prevention settings.